ntoll/ntoll.github.io/article/offas-dyke-final/index.md

 Inside we found perhaps a hundred people sitting on benches, low walls and the grass as our bespectacled friend started to tell us a story.
-I won't describe what she and her friend told us - I heartily encourage you to seek out such folk and let them cast their magic... but as they told their tales in Harlech, they embodied the worlds they described in a way that only a story teller can.
+I won't describe stories she and her colleague told.
+Rather, I heartily encourage you to seek out such folk and let them cast their magic.
+In our case, as they told their tales in Harlech, the story tellers embodied and communicated the worlds they described in a way that only an oral story teller can.
 The best special effects happen as part of the story seen inside one's head, the interaction between the story teller and their audience adds an extra dimension of connectivity to the telling of tales that our screen laden world often lacks and, ultimately, our stories are just that... connections between ourselves that deeply and fundamentally move and speak to us through distances of time and space.

 Here's the video segment broadcast by ITV, it is but a shadow cast by the brilliance of their story telling: